Male infertilityAbout infertility

 - Environmental causes (industrial chemicals, exposure to heavy metals, radiation or X-rays, overheating of the testicles).

-- Presence of detrimental habits or leading an unhealthy lifestyle (alcohol and drug abuse, smoking, emotional stress, overweight or obesity).
+- Presence of detrimental habits or leading an unhealthy lifestyle (alcohol and drug abuse, smoking, emotional stress, obesity).

 In some cases, problems occur due to the impossibility of sperm reaching the egg.